RenGroup/ibNN/README.md

 CELL3900024,0,0,0,1
 CELL3900050,0,0,0,1
 ```
 Note that the first line is started with a ",".
+### Transpose the expression matrix
 If your data is in the transposed format, you may consider "datamash" to transpose the large dataset with low memory and time consumption. "datamash" can be installed like this:
 ```
 #download source code
 curl -0 http://ftp.gnu.org/gnu/datamash/datamash-1.8.tar.gz --output datamash-1.8.tar.gz